openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 let funcDecl = FuncDecl(quote(func f1(x: Int64) { return x + 1 }))
 ```

-If parsing fails, an exception is thrown.
-This parsing method is suitable for code fragments of known types, eliminating the need to manually cast the result to a specific subtype.
+If parsing fails, an exception will be thrown.
+This parsing method is suitable for code fragments of known types, as the parsed result does not require manual casting to a specific subtype.

 ## Components of Nodes